STS Resources

 Contact the STS team via email [email protected]

 Unfortunately no. The entry fee is to cover the costs of processing entries and general administration of the competition.
-It would cost us more than your original entry fee to process your refund.
+STS is administered by a small team, it would cost us more than your original entry fee to process your refund.

 All entries must submitted by a School Coordinator.